EmbraceLife/fastai_treasures/my_tools.md

 # Atom editor

+### how to view git diff of each commit
+- Atom git extension is great to view the difference of each commit

 ### how to see blame git in Atom
 - add `better git blame`
 - but to view the history we have to go to github instead